October 2018: National Physical Therapy Month

 Here are some ideas to help you get started:

 Follow @MoveForwardPT on Twitter and Facebook, and "like" and share our #ChoosePT posts and graphics.

 Share the public service announcements "Treating Pain Takes Teamwork" and "Choose Physical Therapy for Safe Pain Management" on your website and social media pages.

 - Offer to assist APTA's public and media relations staff with placing the TV and radio public service announcement in your community.
 Contact firstname.lastname@example.org for step-by-step instructions.

-- Download and distribute the Patient Pain Profile at your facility or NPTM event.
+Download and distribute the Patient Pain Profile at your facility or community events.

-- Host a session for health care providers at your facility about the physical therapist's role in pain management.
-Download and distribute APTA's position paper on opioid abuse and the role of physical therapy.
+- Host a session for other health care providers to learn about a physical therapist's role in pain management.

 - Advocate for the valuable role of physical therapy in improving patient outcomes and combatting the existing opioid crisis.
 Access APTA's white paper, "Beyond Opioids: How Physical Therapy Can Transform Pain Management to Improve Health."

 - Present to the public, payers, and other health care professionals about a physical therapist's and physical therapist assistant's role in pain management.
 Access "The Opioid Epidemic: What PTs and PTAs Need to Know" document.

 - Take #ChoosePT on the road by wearing a #ChoosePT shirt or holding a #ChoosePT sign (available in the toolkit) and take a photo of you showing your #ChoosePT pride.
 This could be at a landmark, park, mountaintop, and anywhere in between.
 Post them to social media using the #ChoosePT hashtag or email them to us at email@example.com.
 We'll share our favorites throughout October.